kaushik2022/Ex-04/README.md

 signature standard (Euclidean Algorithm).
 ## ALGORITHM:

-##### STEP-1:
- Alice and Bob are investigating a forgery case of x and y.
+STEP-1: Alice and Bob are investigating a forgery case of x and y.

-##### STEP-2:
- X had document signed by him but he says he did not sign that document digitally.
+STEP-2: X had document signed by him but he says he did not sign that document digitally.

-##### STEP-3:
- Alice reads the two prime numbers p and a.
+STEP-3: Alice reads the two prime numbers p and a.

-##### STEP-4:
- He chooses a random co-primes alpha and beta and the x’s original signature x.
+STEP-4: He chooses a random co-primes alpha and beta and the x’s original signature x.

-##### STEP-5:
- With these values, he applies it to the elliptic curve cryptographic equation to obtain
+STEP-5: With these values, he applies it to the elliptic curve cryptographic equation to obtain y.

-##### STEP-6:
- Comparing this ‘y’ with actual y’s document, Alice concludes that y is a forgery.
+STEP-6: Comparing this ‘y’ with actual y’s document, Alice concludes that y is a forgery.

 ## PROGRAM: (Digital Signature Standard)
 ```